-Venue/Jurisdiction: The locality where a cause of action occurs.
-The state and county where a notarization takes place.
+Venue: The state and county where a notarization takes place, giving the locality for a cause of action.

-Verification: A confirmation of the truth of a theory or fact.
+Verification: A confirmation of the truth of a fact.

-Waiver of Fees: A statement which waives or gives up the right to charge for notarial services.
+Waiver of Fees: A statement which waives, or gives up, the right to charge for notarial services.